Course Outline

 Demonstration of critical thinking in written response

-All - Assessment Task 2:Reflective and researched essay with Eco-map
+All - Assessment Task 2:Reflective and researched written piece

 Goal:

-For you to reflect on your motivations and values for undertaking social work/ human services practice.
-Social work and human services practice is reflexive, requiring practitioners to be aware of their own orientations in a practice context and how these fit with the values and purpose of social work and human services practice.
-This short reflection is designed to assist you to appreciate how you understand the fit between yourself and social work and human services practice.
+Social work and human services practice are reflexive, requiring practitioners to be aware of their own orientations in a practice context and how these fit with the values and purpose of social work and human services practice.
+This short reflection is designed to assist you in appreciating how you understand the fit between yourself and social work and human services practice.
 It also provides an opportunity for you to receive feedback from your tutor about your written skills and capacity to link reflections to relevant literature.

 Product: Artefact - Professional, and Written Piece